By Courage California

 Rep. Aguilar has progressive positions when it comes to increasing access to educational opportunities, preserving the environment, and fixing the country’s broken immigration system.
 That said, he has voted against key progressive bills on military spending, taxation policy, and limiting payments from health savings accounts for medication.

 Rep. Aguilar is being challenged by Agnes Gibboney (R).
 According to recent election results, Democrats can win this seat but it's often a close race.
-Though we disagree with Rep. Aguilar’s votes pertaining to military spending, taxation policy, and healthcare, his relationships with partners and strong base in a moderate district supports progressive momentum and makes him a strong choice in this race.
+Though we disagree with Rep. Aguilar’s votes pertaining to military spending, taxation policy, and healthcare, his relationships with partners, strong base in a moderate district and progressive stance on issues like education, immigration and environmental protections make him the best choice in this race.

 Representative Norma Torres is from Guatemala and immigrated to the United States at five-years-old.
 She is a longtime resident of the Inland Empire and currently resides in Pomona, CA. Rep. Torres is the incumbent, having served in Congress since 2015.
 According to campaign materials, she is running for re-election to continue her fight against Republicans’ regressive policies.